Combine two of the country's premier wildlife destinations with some beach relaxation to bring together the best Malawi has to offer.

 for further recommendations.

 The perfect combination of luxury and isolation, Mkulumadzi is located on a private concession beside the Shire River.
 Eight spacious chalets, shaded by giant mango trees, have a deck, sunken bath and outside shower.
-The lodge offers game drives, walking and boat safaris in Majete Reserve.
+The lodge offers vehicle, walking and boat safaris in Majete Reserve.

 Pumulani is an exclusive property set on a peninsula overlooking the southern end of Lake Malawi.
 Subtly nestled in the hillside, ten stylish, grass-roofed villas blend with their surroundings and open out onto a private deck with lake views.
 Relax on the private beach or beside the infinity pool, snorkel, dive or kayak.